 Our interactive tools can assist you in your unique financial planning needs.
 Interactive calculators are made available as self-help tools for independent use and are not intended to provide investment or tax advice, either expressed or implied.
-Corebridge Retirement Services cannot and does not guarantee their applicability or accuracy in regards to individual circumstances.
+Corebridge Financial cannot and does not guarantee their applicability or accuracy in regard to individual circumstances.
 All examples are for illustrative purposes only.
 Questions regarding the information and interactive calculators should be discussed with a financial, tax and/or legal advisor.
 Seek personalized advice from qualified professionals regarding all personal finance issues.

 Roth IRA conversion

-The Roth IRA, introduced in 1997, allows for contributions to be made on an after-tax basis and all gains (or growth) to be distributed completely tax-free.
+The Roth IRA, introduced in 1997, allows for contributions to be made on an after-tax basis and all gains (or growth) to be distributed completely tax-free if certain conditions are met.
 Since then, people with incomes under $100,000 have had the option to convert all or a portion of their existing Traditional IRAs to Roth IRAs.
 Beginning in 2008, participants with funds in eligible employer sponsored plans can also roll those funds directly over to a Roth IRA in a qualified rollover if their income did not exceed the $100,000 threshold.
 Starting in 2010, all IRA owners and participants in eligible employer sponsored plans, regardless of income level, are eligible to convert their Traditional IRA and pre-tax funds in an employer-sponsored plan [401(a)/(k), 403(b) and governmental 457(b)] to a Roth IRA.
 Is this a good option for you?
 A conversion has both advantages and disadvantages that should be carefully considered before you make a decision.
 This calculator compares two alternatives with equal out of pocket costs to estimate the change in total net-worth, at retirement, if you convert your Traditional IRA into a Roth IRA.